serverless/blog/posts/2016-11-03-4-ways-to-secure-prevent-vulnerabilities-in-serverless-applications.md

 ## Summary
 Serverless is gaining momentum as an approach that enables developers to focus on building features instead of focusing on the underlying architecture.
 From a security standpoint, it reduces security issues due to unpatched servers.
 When paired with the new Serverless Snyk plugin, you can ensure your dependencies will also be secure — automating security so that you can focus on building your application.

+## What other methods is your team using for security audits in the serverless world?
+Let us know in the comments down below.